<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Check out this complete guide about affording a semester abroad

 The best place to start when researching semester abroad programs is to compare them directly — what do you get for your money?
-The biggest things you usually want to pay attention to are:

-Some volunteer programs are a week long and some, like ILP trips, are for an entire semester ... and the costs are usually really similar.
-If you can opt to go a bit longer you usually get more bang for your buck, just a little bonus tip for you.
+Some volunteer programs are a week long, and some, like ILP trips, are for an entire semester, and the costs are usually really similar.
+If you can opt to go a bit longer, you usually get more bang for your buck.
+Just a little bonus tip for you.

 Most programs also have a "program fee" which is the cost to do their program.
 But each program you look at will include different things in that program fee.
 It's important to compare them directly so that you know what you're getting.
 For example ... most programs don't include your airfare which is a huge cost on your part.
 That can add $1,000+ to your costs.